 The LEP's core operational funding is used to employ the LEP's Executive Team, contract pieces of work (for example, research, consultancy or design) and for other day-to-day expenditure.
-In 2021/22, the main components are £100k between Hull City Council and East Riding of Yorkshire Council, £500k "core funding" from Government.
+In 2022/23, the main components are £100k between Hull City Council and East Riding of Yorkshire Council, £375,000k "core funding" from Government.

-The annual budget is developed by the LEP Chief Operating Officer in consultation with the Section 151 Officer's representative and the Finance and Remuneration Committee, and proposed to the LEP Board for approval.
-Reports are made quarterly to the Board, and any in-year changes are proposed at these points.
+The annual budget is developed by the LEP Chief Operating Officer in consultation with the Section 151 Officer's representative and theAudit, Finance and Governance Panel, and proposed to the LEP Board for approval.
+Reports are made six monthlyto the Board, and any in-year changes are proposed at these points.